 Some of the links featured in this story are affiliate links, and SmarterTravel may collect a commission (at no cost to you) if you shop through them.

 Old Faithful.
 Buffalos.
 Subterranean supervolcanoes.
 Yellowstone doesn’t do anything by halves, so it’s no surprise that its iconic Old Faithful Inn is a massive monument to the early 20th-century conviction that rustic and grand can go hand in hand.
 As the largest log structure in the world and one of the very few remaining log hotels in the U.S., the inn counts among the park’s most beloved sights.
 Don’t miss the lobby, which dazzles with a 65-foot ceiling, railings made of pine, and a giant stone fireplace.

-Check Prices for Old Faithful Inn in Wyoming
+Check Prices for Old Faithful Inn in Yellowstone National Park

 The Floating Resort, North Cascades National Park, Washington

 Get away from it all, then just keep going.
 That’s the spirit of Ross Lake Resort in North Cascades National Park, which is accessible only by boat or hiking.
 But its isolation is only part of its charm; the coolest thing about the resort is that it’s not just next to the water but on top of it.
 The 12 cabins and three bunkhouses are built atop log floats, which guarantees that every room has a water view.

 Check Prices for Ross Lake Resort in Washington